Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Before the feast, however, more traditional families and communities would offer prayers to ancestors.
 There are two reasons for this custom.
 Other than an expression of filial piety, it is also to pray for blessings for the New Year.

 This practice is especially important for Chinese agrarian communities, such as those in the northeast of China.
-Entire villages would be involved, and the rituals could start as early as two days before Chu Xi, with offerings left at altars till the fifth day of the New Year.
+Entire villages would be involved, and the rituals could start as early as two days before Chu Xi, with offerings left at ancestral tablets and altars till the fifth day of the New Year.

 Elsewhere, rituals are simpler, mostly in the form of cleaning ancestral altars or just offering incense at temples.